EuroBasket Women 1952

 The 1952 European Women Basketball Championship was the 3rd regional championship held by FIBA Europe for women.
 The competition was held in Moscow, Soviet Union, on the Central Dynamo Stadium and took place May 18–25, 1952.
 The Soviet Union won their second gold medal in a row, with Czechoslovakia and Hungary winning silver and bronze, respectively.

-Squads

 Preliminary round

 The teams where divided in three groups of 4 squads each, where the first from each group would go on to compete for the gold medal.